MashiroX00/pdfConverter/README.md

 ## License
 This project is licensed under the MIT License.

-## Deployment
+## Demo
-This porject is deloyment on steamlit
+This porject is deloyment demo on steamlit
 ```https
 https://imgpdfconverter.streamlit.app/
 ```